sachinrajput9810/Food_Ordering_App/README.md

 - If we want to do some task after the page is rendered we use use effect hook
 - page rendered -> call back fun within the useEffect is called immediately

+- Note : DOM Manipulation in itself is an expensive process so while rendering the component it just changes the particular thing which got changed